 Using an elevator is not something you think twice about.
 They are convenient and much faster than climbing the stairs, particularly when many floors are involved.
 However, they are not exempt from problems, and those who ride them may be injured when doing so.
 If you suffered an injury after using an elevator, you should seek legal help right away.
-The expert team of premise liability lawyers at the Agruss Law Firm in Illinois is standing by to hear your story and provide you with the legal guidance you need to fight for your rights after an elevator accident.
+The expert team of premise liability lawyers at the Mike Agruss Law in Illinois is standing by to hear your story and provide you with the legal guidance you need to fight for your rights after an elevator accident.
 Schedule an initial consultation today.

 Most Common Elevator Accidents